Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Complete the Rangeland Sustainability Program Grant Application Form (PDF, 79 KB)

 Submit an application package to [email protected].

 After you apply

-The RSP Application Review Committee will review eligible applications based on RSP objectives, the priority funding themes, and Government of Alberta priorities.
-Not all requests that meet the established review criteria will be approved for funding.
+The Rangeland Sustainability Program Application Review Committee will review eligible applications based on program objectives, the priority funding themes, and Government of Alberta priorities.
+Not all applications that meet the established review criteria will be approved for funding.
 Applicants may receive full, reduced or no funding for their projects.
 The department reserves the right to reduce the amount each applicant receives in order to stay within available program budget.

 Was this page helpful?